Trkuz/cs50ai/parser/README.md

-# Program for pasing a sentece
+# Program designed to phrase an input sentece.